ArchiveTeam/IA.BAK/README.md

 You can stop running it once it's downloaded enough.
 Just hit ctrl-C at any time.

+This script has been tested on:

+* Linux (any not too minimal distribution)
+* OSX

 ## care and feeding of your backup

 To be sure that your backup still exists and is still in good shape,